Toyota NR engine

-The Toyota NR engine family is a series of small inline four piston engines designed and manufactured by Toyota, with capacities between 1197 and 1498 cc.
+The Toyota NR engine family is a series of small inline-four piston engines designed and manufactured by Toyota, with capacities between 1197 and 1498 cc.

 Common features of this series

-The NR series uses aluminium engine blocks and cylinder head.
-The valve mechanism is equipped with 4-Valves per cylinder, DOHC, and implemented Toyota's Dual VVT-i and VVT-iW.
+The NR series uses an aluminium engine block and cylinder head.
+The valve mechanism is equipped with 4-valves per cylinder, DOHC, and implemented Toyota's Dual VVT-i and VVT-iW.
 It also uses multi-point or direct fuel injection.
 The 1NR, 2NR, 3NR, 4NR, 5NR, 6NR, and 7NR engines have Dual VVT-i standard and the 8NR engine has VVT-iW, enabling it to operate in the Otto cycle as well as a modified-Atkinson cycle to improve thermal efficiency.

 1NR-FE

-The 1NR-FE is a compact inline four piston engine featuring Stop & Start technology and Dual VVT-i.
+The 1NR-FE is a compact 1.3-litre inline-four piston engine featuring Stop & Start technology and Dual VVT-i.
 It was introduced into the European market in late 2008 with the Yaris XP9F.
 Improved engine performance combined with low emissions and fuel consumption was the principal aim during its development.